Deep Learning in Physical Layer Communications: Conclusions and Future Directions

 \subsection{Communication Metric Learning}

-In the traditional communication systems, the objective is the error-free reconstruction of the transmit data.
-While in real applications, the objective of sharing the information may vary from task to task, and the reconstruction metrics, such as bit-error rate (BER), may not be satisfactory for all tasks.
-For instance, the BER is not a good metric when transmitting images and videos since it cannot reflect the properties of human visual perception.
-In the end-to-end learning-based communication systems, the end-to-end metric of communication should be revised to address the specific requirements for each application.
+In traditional communication systems, the objective is the error-free reconstruction of the transmit data.
+While in real applications, the objective of sharing the information may vary from task to task and the reconstruction metrics may not be satisfactory for all tasks.
+For instance, bit-error rate is not a good metric for images and videos transmission since it cannot reflect the properties of human visual perception.
+In the end-to-end communication systems, the metric should be revised to address specific requirements for each application.
 The basic idea is that the transmit data will not be treated as equally important, the recovered data may contain transmission error, but the semantic information contained in the data, which is further employed for the application-specific tasks at the receiver, should remain intact.